 Teachers College now offers a Focus in Learning Analytics, within the Masters program in Cognitive Studies in Education.

-I will be teaching Big Data in Education on the Coursera platform in Fall 2013.
+I taught Big Data in Education on the Coursera platform in Fall 2013.
+An internet archive of course materials will be available soon.

 Follow my research group on Twitter or Facebook.